gbif/gbif-data-validator/doc/api.md

 ### Results structure
 - `"fileName"` : File name of the submitted file
 - `"numberOfLines"` : Number of lines in the file
+- `"fileType"` : Type of file : CORE, EXTENSION or METADATA
 - `"rowType"` : rowType based on DarwinCore term
 - `"termsFrequency"` : Contains frequency of all terms in the provided resource
 - `"interpretedValueCounts"` : Contains counts of a preselected interpreted values